 Negotiating a financial settlement during a divorce can be tricky, but not when you have the advice and guidance from MG Legal's team of local Family Law solicitors.
 During a divorce or separation you will need to reach a formal financial settlement including all assets; property, pensions and savings.

-Misconceptions about divorce settlements
+Misconceptions about financial settlements on divorce

 Whilst often forgotten by the ceremony, celebration and often religious service, marriage is first and foremost a legal arrangement, and must be carried out in accordance with the provisions of the Marriage Acts 1949 - -1994.